DaveG-P/CIS-6-Introduction-to-Programming/README.md

 ## Table of Contents
 1 - First Program: A simple user input program.
-2- STARS: A program that prints a pattern of stars based on 2^n
+2 - STARS: A program that prints a pattern of stars based on 2^n.
+3 - Calculator: A program that directs a cashier how to give change.